 When you travel to Hawaii, learning what continent Hawaii is on is interesting.
 Hawaii’s continent is not always a straight and easy answer.

 Politically, Hawaii is considered part of the North American continent as it is one of the States of America.
 But location-wise, many people believe it is part of the Oceana continent as it is located within the area known as Polynesia.
+The main problem in defining what continent Hawaii is on is that Hawaii is in the middle of the Pacific Ocean and quite far away from other inhabited islands or countries of the world.

 Table of Contents

-- Politically Hawaii Is Located In The Continent Of North America
+- Politically, Hawaii Is Located In The Continent Of North America

 - Virtually Travel The Road Of Hana With Conquer Virtual Challenges